hillaryke/hillaryke/README.md

 ---
 ## Hi I'm Hillary 👋
 I am a Maths and Computer Science student, a Full Stack developer.
 I have a passion of learning and sharing my knowledge.
-You can reach

 - 🔭 I’m currently working on an ecommerce Microservices application
 - 🌱 I’m currently learning *RemixJS* and *CS algorithms*
-- 💻 I'm seeking ideas for
+- ⭐ I'm seeking ideas and collaboration

 ### :hammer_and_wrench: Languages and Tools :